-instantiate method to initialize the Python SDK and instantiate an instance of the Optimizely client class that exposes API methods like Get Enabled Features.
+Optimizely class to initialize the Python SDK and create an instance of the Optimizely client that exposes API methods like the Decide methods.
 Each client corresponds to the datafile representing the state of a project for a certain environment.

-Some parameters are optional because the SDK provides a default implementation, but you may want to override these for your production environments.
-For example, you may want override these to set up an error handler and logger to catch issues, an event dispatcher to manage network calls, and a User Profile Service to ensure sticky bucketing.
+The SDK provides a default implementation, but you may want to override optional parameters for your production environments.
+For example, you can override the parameters to set up an error handler and logger to catch issues, an event dispatcher to manage network calls, and a User Profile Service to ensure sticky bucketing.

 The table below lists the required and optional parameters in Python.